tangentsoft/pidp8i/README.md

 other Linux/Unix software these days.
 The short-and-sweet is:

     $ ./configure && make && sudo make install

+If you get a complaint like "No working C compiler found," you can install the necessary build tools with:

+    $ sudo apt install build-essential

 The `configure` script accepts most of the common flags for such scripts.
 Perhaps the most important such flag is `--prefix`, which